 Hoof trim on a reg. basis just like the horse, vet checkup at least once a year.
 Dental at least once a year.

 Do not leave the halter on – teach the donkey to catch you

 Need to see the vet at least once a year

 Sedation can be tricky – Make sure your vet understands how much and the proper doses as death can occur or allergic reaction such as sweating and sneezing

-Gelding is vital to a happy life for a donkey, gelding is tricky as donkeys need to be tied off each and every time or they can bleed to death and die
+Gelding a male donkey is vital to a happy life for a donkey, gelding is tricky Make sure you have a donkey vet.
+Donkeys must be tied off and some can react odd to drugs.

 Need the human to be have a friendly relationship with donkey before attempting to train – This does not mean letting the donkey boss the human around it’s all about balance and humane leadership

 Need fecal test performed with the vet to see if they need to be wormed – I suggest not worming unless they need it have the fecal test confirm they need it

 Shots – West Nile is absolutely needed along with tetanus, please let the vet help you as each donkey and farm is unique